Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Observational prospects

 for the lowest mass and angular momentum multipoles, where $\sigma=\sqrt{m^2-a^2}$ (e.g., \cite{Toktarbay_2014,Faraji_2022}).

 We define two dimensionless combinations of these mutipoles that vanish identically for Kerr

 where $a_* \equiv a/m$ is the dimensionless spin parameter, which ranges between $-1$ and $1$ for Kerr geometry (with $a_* = 0$ for Schwarzschild).
-We see that violations of no-hair theorem are encoded in $(Q_1,Q_2)$, thus probing the potential quantum corrections induced by a finite value $q$.
+We see that violations of the Kerr multipole relations are encoded in $(Q_1,Q_2)$: these Kerr-null combinations vanish for Kerr and acquire a controlled $O(|q|)$ signal in the stationary extension.

-But what value of $q$ should we use for a spinning quantum black hole?
-While our derivation of equation (\ref{eq:accurate-bound}), based on the entropy of Hawking radiation was for a static q-metric, the fact that the dimensionless $q$-parameter changes by $<5\%$ across 10 orders of magnitude in mass, suggests that it may also be insensitive to BH spin.
-More conservatively, given that $a_* \to 0$ is a continuous limit of Kerr spacetime, we may speculate that $a_* \sim {\cal O}(1)$ would only yield ${\cal O}(1)$ changes in $q$, thus keeping it within $10-20$\% range (at least away from the extremal limit).
+What value of $q$ should one use at nonzero spin?
+Our entropy calculation leading to equation \eqref{eq:accurate-bound} is based on the static near-horizon geometry and does not determine a first-principles $q(a_*)$ relation.
+For the purpose of forecasting the size of Kerr-null multipole diagnostics, we therefore adopt \eqref{eq:accurate-bound} as an entropy-motivated fiducial scale and evaluate it using the macroscopic Bekenstein-Hawking entropy of a Kerr black hole with the same mass and spin, $S_{\rm BH}(m,a_*)$.
+Since $\ln S_{\rm BH}$ varies only by $O(1)$ (at most $\ln 2$) between Schwarzschild and extremal Kerr at fixed mass, the inferred $|q|$ changes only weakly with spin in this benchmark procedure (Fig.~\ref{fig:q_mass}a).

-With this preamble, equation (\ref{eq:accurate-bound}) will be used to forecast anticipated departures from Kerr geometry, due to quantum violations of the no-hair theorem, within the context of $(Q_1,Q_2)$ parameters.
-However, it is important to note that the precise dependence on spin should not be taken too seriously.
-Fig. (\ref{fig:q_mass}a) shows the values of $|q|$ predicted from equation (\ref{eq:accurate-bound}) for astrophysical black hole masses, while Fig. (\ref{fig:q_mass}b) plots the resulting $Q_1$ and $Q_2$ parameters.
-For astrophysical entropies $S\,\sim\,10^{78}\,-\,10^{97}$ the microstate bound implies $q\simeq 0.2$, well within the regime where the series converges and small enough that the metric still approximates Schwarzschild outside a few gravitational radii; we shall come back to this point below.
+With this preamble, we use equation \eqref{eq:accurate-bound} only to set an entropy-motivated scale for $|q|$ and translate it into the Kerr-null multipole diagnostics $(Q_1,Q_2)$ through \eqref{eq:Q1massq}.
+The spin dependence shown in Fig.~\ref{fig:q_mass}a arises solely from the choice of macroscopic entropy benchmark $S_{\rm BH}(m,a_*)$ and should not be interpreted as a derived prediction for $q(a_*)$ in a spinning near-horizon geometry.
+Fig.~\ref{fig:q_mass}b then shows the corresponding $Q_1$ and $Q_2$ signals.
+For astrophysical entropies $S_{\rm BH}\sim10^{78}\text{--}10^{97}$ this procedure yields $|q|\sim 0.2$, within the small-$|q|$ regime used throughout and small enough that the exterior remains close to Schwarzschild outside a few gravitational radii; we return to this below.